mlr-org/farff/README.md

 http://weka.wikispaces.com/ARFF

-## Why farff?
-RWeka::read.arff and RWeka::write.arff already exist?
+## RWeka's read.arff and write.arff already exist?

 * The java dependency is annoying
 * The I/O code in RWeka is pretty slow, at least the reading of files in farff is much faster.